dgorski/app_tdd/README.md

 Things that still need work:

+- implement/complete TddRx options processing (buffer size, unique ids, 45.45 vs 50 baud selection)
+- rename to TddRx to StartTddRx to better reflect how it works
+- add StopTddRx to remove existing TDD processing from a channel
-- dialplan APP to send TDD on a channel added, not yet tested
+- dialplan APP to send TDD on a channel added, not completely tested
 - received messages should be encoded as they may contain control sequences (\r \n \0 etc)
   - some of this is implemented, need to test/complete
 - the send AMI and CLI commands should also use some sort of encoding in order to send supported baudot specials
   - some of this is implemented, need to test/complete
 - fix AMI/ARI events for TddStop (TddStart is properly emitted)

-app_tdd.c contained here compiles cleanly under asterisk 18.4.0.